How to Conduct Research in the Holdings of the Library and Archives

 Family History and Genealogy

 There is no single list of Holocaust victims or survivors; tracing an individual through the Holocaust is a process of piecing together bits of information from a variety of sources.
 When available, the name of the town in which a particular individual resided prior to the war provides the most fruitful entry point to the available resources and can indicate the proper sources or existing records.
-Please contact the Museum’s Holocaust Survivors and Victims Resource Center to seek information about family members and trace their history.
+Please contact the Museum’s Holocaust Survivors and Victims Resource Center to seek information about individual victims or survivors in order to trace their history.

 After Your Visit